 6. Get Social for Free Marketing

 The two words to remember here are consistency and cohesiveness.
 Keep your feeds consistent with your brand and limit personal posts.
-Also, make sure you post at least a few times a week so you don't lose touch with your target audience.
+Make sure you post at least a few times a week so you don't lose touch with your target audience.
 Schedule posts in advance and take advantage of free tools if needed.